 With our tips and recommendations, we hope to help you find an engaging and trustworthy Bible translation, as well as, help you encourage your tween or teen begin reading it on his/her own.
 Hebrews 4:12 reminds us that “the word of God is alive and active.”
 Pray that God would do what he promised in your teen and the Holy Spirit would give them clarity as they read His word.

-What makes a Bible for tweens and teens good?
+What makes a Bible for Teenagers (or Tweens) Good?

 It’s a difficult balance to engage teens without watering down God’s Word to the point of being merely a motivational message.
 Although there are many different versions of the Bible to speak our teen’s language, our choices only include ones like the NIV that remain closer to the original text.